Week 9 NFL score predictions, best bets today: Expert reveals exact picks for every game

 Perhaps to the surprise of some, the New England Patriots and Denver Broncos, who are both 6-2 and atop their respective divisions with second-year quarterbacks at the helm, enter Week 9 with the longest active winning streaks in the NFL.
 During New England's winning streak, they've held all five opponents to 20 points or less while averaging nearly 31 points per game.

 For the Broncos, it's been a different story having trailed at some point during all five wins.
-This week, the Patriots are 5.5-point favorites against the Falcons, while the Broncos are 1.5-point underdogs at Houston in a game where the over/under is just 40.5, as a pair of top-five scoring defenses go head-to-head.
+This week, the Patriots are 5.5-point favorites against the Falcons, as New England has also covered in five straight.
+Meanwhile, the Broncos are 1.5-point underdogs at Houston in a game where the over/under is just 40.5, as a pair of top-five scoring defenses go head-to-head.
 Before making any Week 9 NFL picks, be sure to see the exact NFL score predictions from SportsLine expert Eric Cohen.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.